-Without the Holy Spirit active in our midst, we are irrelevant to the world, and will fade off into oblivion.
+Without the Holy Spirit active in our midst, we are irrelevant to the world and will fade off into oblivion.
 The church would have died in Jerusalem without the Holy Spirit.
 You and I would not be worshipping here today without the Holy Spirit.
-It is important to state, as Peter did in his sermons, that our authority to: heal, preach, or do whatever we do in Christ's name, comes from the Holy Spirit.
+It is important to state, as Peter did in his sermons, that our authority to heal, preach, or do whatever we do in Christ's name, comes from the Holy Spirit.

 We do not, nor have we ever had our authority: because of tradition, or our education, or because we have been around for hundreds of years.
-In the book of Hebrews, we are told that "Faith is the substance of things hoped for and the evidence of things not seen".
+In the book of Hebrews, we are told that "Faith is the substance of things hoped for, and the evidence of things not seen".
+Our hopes and faith when strengthened and fueled by the Holy Spirit, take us to places and help us to accomplish things beyond our wildest dreams, just ask Peter and John.